jiutongzhao/Time-Series-Data-Analysis/docs/chap7.md

 ### Continuous Wavelets (CWT)

+The story starts with the *Gabor window* (1946), a Gaussian-modulated sinusoid that set the benchmark for joint time–frequency resolution.
+Early-1980s geophysics added explicit scale, giving the *Morlet* wavelet—the work-horse of the continuous wavelet transform (CWT).
+Shortly after, the real, symmetric *Mexican-Hat* (second derivative of a Gaussian) became popular for edge and peak detection, while *Paul* wavelets generalized higher-order Gaussian derivatives for finer phase tracking.
+In 1986 Yves Meyer produced the first rigorously admissible CWT mother, compact in the *frequency* domain.
+Finally, band-limited designs such as the *Shannon* and frequency-B-spline wavelets (early 1990s) offered idealized rectangular spectra for theoreticians and filter-bank designers.

 | Wavelet Name                  | Brief Description                                            | Key Properties                                               | Function/Scale Expression                                    |
 | ----------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |
 | **Complex Gaussian (cgau)**   | Complex-valued derivatives of a Gaussian function; higher order means more oscillations. | Good time-frequency localization; complex-valued; infinite support. | $\psi(t) = C \frac{d^n}{dt^n}(e^{-t^2})$                     |